top of page

 Matthew Barley

-Matthew is a world-renowned cellist who has performed in over 50 countries, including concertos with the BBC Philharmonic, Czech Philharmonic, Frankfurt Radio Symphony, Hong Kong Sinfonietta, Kremerata Baltica, London Sinfonietta, Melbourne Symphony, New Zealand Symphony, Royal Scottish National, Swedish Chamber, Vienna Radio Symphony orchestras and the Metropole Jazz Orchestra.
-With Viktoria Mullova he premiered and toured At Swim-Two-Birds, a double concerto by Pascal Dusapin, with the Leipzig Gewandhaus, London Philharmonic, Netherlands Radio Symphony, Orchestre National de France, RAI National Symphony and Seattle Symphony orchestras.
+Matthew is a world-renowned cellist who has performed in over 50 countries, including concertos with the BBC Philharmonic, Czech Philharmonic, Frankfurt Radio Symphony, Hong Kong Sinfonietta, Kremerata Baltica, London Sinfonietta, Melbourne Symphony, New Zealand Symphony, Royal Scottish National, Swedish Chamber, Vienna Radio Symphony orchestras, and the Metropole Jazz Orchestra.
+With violinist Viktoria Mullova, he premiered and toured At Swim-Two-Birds, a double concerto by Pascal Dusapin, with the Leipzig Gewandhaus, London Philharmonic, Netherlands Radio Symphony, Orchestre National de France, RAI National Symphony, and Seattle Symphony orchestras.

-Matthew’s collaborations include with Matthias Goerne, the Labèque sisters, Avi Avital, Manu Delago, Martin Fröst, Shai Wosner, Calefax, Thomas Larcher, Amjad Ali Khan, Julian Joseph, Nitin Sawhney and Jon Lord (of Deep Purple), appearing in venues ranging from Ronnie Scott’s and the WOMAD festivals to London’s Wigmore Hall, Amsterdam’s Concertgebouw, Vienna’s Konzerthaus, Sydney Opera House and Zürich’s Tonhalle.
-In the 2000s Matthew’s new music group, Between The Notes undertook over 60 creative community projects with young people and orchestral players around the world.
+Matthew’s collaborations include work with Matthias Goerne, the Labèque sisters, Avi Avital, Manu Delago, Martin Fröst, Shai Wosner, Calefax, Thomas Larcher, Amjad Ali Khan, Julian Joseph, Nitin Sawhney, and Jon Lord (of Deep Purple), appearing in venues ranging from Ronnie Scott’s and the WOMAD festivals to London’s Wigmore Hall, Amsterdam’s Concertgebouw, Vienna’s Konzerthaus, Sydney Opera House, and Zürich’s Tonhalle.
+In the 2000s, Matthew’s new music group Between The Notes undertook over 60 creative community projects with young people and orchestral players around the world.

-Matthew has given premieres by Pascal Dusapin, Dai Fujikura, Detlev Glanert, Thomas Larcher, James MacMillan, Roxana Panufnik, and recently a concerto by Misha Mullov-Abbado with a cello part that is more than half improvised, at the London Jazz Festival for the BBC.
+Matthew has given premieres of works by Pascal Dusapin, Dai Fujikura, Detlev Glanert, Thomas Larcher, James MacMillan, Roxana Panufnik, and, more recently, a concerto by Misha Mullov-Abbado—with a cello part that is more than half improvised—at the London Jazz Festival for the BBC.

-The next project, Light Stories, is a new programme for cello, electronics and visuals from Yeast Culture with much of the music written by Matthew.
-A UK tour starts at the Southbank Centre in September 2024 along with the release of a new album.
-He is also launching a new charity to run workshops using creative music and theatre to help university students with their mental health.
+His next project, Light Stories, was a new programme for cello, electronics, and visuals from Yeast Culture, with much of the music written by Matthew.
+A UK tour began at the Southbank Centre in September 2024, along with the release of a new album, and he also toured Light Stories to Croatia, Germany, and Lithuania.
+In addition, he launched a new charity to run workshops using creative music and theatre to support university students with their mental health.

 bottom of page